web

 Managing a Multigenerational Workforce

-UCEA's Managing a Multigenerational Workforce: Challenges and Strategies is a full-day in-person event for UCEA members which will focus on supporting a Managing a Multigenerational Workforce.
+UCEA's Managing a Multigenerational Workforce: Challenges and Reward Strategies is a full-day in-person event for UCEA members which will focus on supporting a Managing a Multigenerational Workforce.
 It will bring together senior colleagues and thought leaders from across our member HE Institutions and the wider economy to explore practical strategies for supporting employees across all generations.
 This event forms part of UCEA’s work to support employer aspirations to enhance the Employee experience as a strategic priority.

 Taking place in central London, this UCEA event brings together senior colleagues and thought leaders from across our member HE Institutions and the wider economy.